zeandemi/Exercise/README.md

 # Exercise
-This is simple Selenium Test and API Test, using TestNG framework (TestNG xml File), maven and Java.
+This is simple Selenium Test and API Test, using TestNG framework (TestNG xml File), maven, RestAssured (for api testing) and Java.
 The project contains a driver folder with selenium drivers source folder, and TestNG xml for test suite configuration.